mchenryspagg/mchenryspagg/README.md

 - 👋 Hi, I’m henry
-- 👀 I’m interested in R programming, and SQL
+- 👀 I’m interested in software development and data analysis
-- 🌱 I’m currently learning HTML, CSS, Javascript and Python
+- 🌱 I’m currently learning HTML, CSS, Javascript, Python, SQL, R...
-- 💞️ I’m looking to collaborate on Data analysis and web development
+- 💞️ I’m looking to collaborate on Data analysis and software development
 - 📫 How to reach me ...Send a DM or email me on any of the handles below:
 - https://www.twitter.com/mchenryspagg
 - https://www.linkedin/in/henry-okam